THE DOVER WAR MEMORIAL PROJECT

 22 August Miss Lucy Wall 17 Admiral Harvey pub, Bridge Street

-2 September Unknown had gone out during the raid to see what was happening (could this have been Henry Long?)
+2 September Unknown person had gone out during the raid to see what was happening (could this have been Henry Long?)

 4 September